silverwind/updates/README.md

 ## Options

 See `--help`.
 Options that take multiple arguments can take them either via comma-separated value or by specifying the option multiple times.

 If an option has a optional `pkg` argument but none is given, the option will be applied to all packages instead.

+All `pkg` options support glob matching via [picomatch](https://github.com/micromatch/picomatch) or regex (on CLI, wrap the regex in slashes, e.g. `'/^foo/'`).

 ## Config File